-- Refrigerate: We like to store leftover apple cake in the refrigerator for up to 4 days.
+- Storage: We like to store leftover apple cake in an airtight container on the counter for up to 4 days.

 - Freeze: You can freeze apple cake in the freezer for up to 3 months.
 To freeze apple cake, you’ll want to protect it from freezer burn by wrapping the pieces in plastic wrap and then placing the slices into a freezer-safe container.

 It’s a dense cake made with fresh apples.
 It’s something we grew up eating for most Jewish holidays.
 It originated in Poland, but it’s now very popular in NJ and Pennsylvania.